macmullensantiago/Apuntes--/README.md

             The search pattern can be used for text search and text replace operations.

         ## DOM - Document Object Model
+            * The DOM (Document Object Model) is an API that represents and interacts with any HTML or XML document.
+The DOM is a document model loaded in the browser and representing the document as a node tree, where each node represents part of the document (e.g. an element, text string, or comment).
+            * The Document Object Model (DOM) connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
             * How to use JavaScript to modify a website

         ## What is JSON?
             * JSON = JavaScript Object Notation